JVital2013/vitality-goes/README.md

 ## System Requirements

-To get started, you need to set up a ground station with a satellite dish pointed at the satellite of your choice, and either SatDump or goestools configured to save recieved data to disk.
+You need to set up a satellite dish and point it at the satellite of your choice to get started.
+Additionally, SatDump or goestools must be configured to save recieved data to disk.
 Vitality GOES was designed to handle HRIT/EMWIN data from GOES-16/18, but other satellites may work.
 See the [additional resources section](#additional-resources) for info on how to set up a ground station with goestools.

 It is recommended that you host Vitality GOES on your ground station itself for the most up-to-date information and to simplify setup/maintenance.
 If you choose, it can be hosted on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*